GoogleCloudPlatform/cloud-bigtable-examples/README.md

 * [search.go](https://github.com/GoogleCloudPlatform/gcloud-golang/blob/master/bigtable/sample/search.go) - Create and search a Cloud Bigtable.

 ## Python
-* [Thrift](python/thrift) - Setup a HBase Thrift server(s) to use Cloud Bigtable and access that from Python to do basic operations.
+* [Thrift](python/thrift) - Setup an HBase Thrift server(s) to use Cloud Bigtable and access that from Python to do basic operations.
-* [REST](python/rest) - Setup a HBase REST server(s) to use Cloud Bigtable and access it from Python and do basic operations.
+* [REST](python/rest) - Setup an HBase REST server(s) to use Cloud Bigtable and access it from Python and do basic operations.

 ## Contributing changes
 * See [CONTRIBUTING.md](CONTRIBUTING.md)